Biochemistry and Molecular Biology Education

 iv.
 References to the scientific literature where the technique or principles illustrated by the laboratory are used in a research setting.

-5. Authors should outline ethical and safety issues including hazardous reagents or conditions and describe disposal of reagents and
+5. Authors should outline ethical and safety issues including hazardous reagents or conditions and describe disposal of reagents and products.

 Ethics of Experimentation

 Contributors are expected to conform to generally accepted international standards of animal and human experimentation, and to provide evidence of institutional review and approval of animal and human experimental protocols.
 In cases of dispute the currently accepted journal guidelines will be followed.

 Authors are required to disclose any financial interests, direct or indirect (dual commitment), that might affect the conduct or reporting of the work they have submitted.
 Such financial interests may take the form of corporate appointments, consultancies, stock ownership, other equity interests or patent licensing arrangements with companies mentioned in or related to the subject matter of the article being submitted.
 If the authors are uncertain about what might be a dual commitment, they should err on the side of full disclosure.
 Such financial interests should be disclosed to the Editor-in-Chief in the cover letter, on a separate conflict of interest page in the manuscript and on the conflict of interest forms accompanying the article at the time of submission.
 The conflicts of interest disclosed on the conflict of interest form should be the same as those disclosed on the conflict of interest page in the manuscript.
 It is the responsibility of the corresponding author to ensure that all coauthors provide the necessary disclosure information.